|

 'See!' cried the lord, 'There is nothing here but superstition and good land going to waste.'

 At last the men were more frightened of their lord than the stepping onto the hill.
 The ploughs churned up the lush grass until the green hill turned brown.
-At last, when all was finished and the lord and his men made ready to go, a voice spoke,

 Vengeance will come